 WHO WE ARE

-Since being established in 2015, KKLT has sought to engage with BME (black & minority ethnic communities ) to raise awareness of those suffering from Leukaemia, educate community about bone marrow/stem cell and encourage individuals to join the stem cell registry, with the hope of increasing BME community’s survival rates.
+Since being established in 2015, KKLT has sought to engage with BAME (black, asian & minority ethnic communities to raise awareness of Leukaemia, educate and inform the community about Stem Cell Donation (commonly known as bone marrow donation), and encourage individuals to join the stem cell registry.
+Our aim is to increase the number of potential stem cell donors in the registry thus increasing BME community’s survival rates.

-We have done this through delivering presentations, distributing information leaflets, use of social media, speaking to individuals at several community gatherings and partner with places of worship to hold bone marrow registration drives.
+We have done this through delivering presentations, distributing information leaflets, use of social media, organising events, seeking speaking opportunities in various BAME community gatherings, and partnering with places of worship to talk and holding registration drives.

-More recently we have started to expand our services to include distribution of food parcels and also provide emotional and moral support for the suffers and their families, thus reducing their isolation and increase their mental wellbeing.
+More recently we have started to expand our services to include the distribution of food parcels and provide emotional and physical support to people with blood cancers and their families, thus reducing their isolation/loneliness and increasing their emotional and mental well-being.

 Our story